Welcome to Dinnington Group Practice

 For the time being we are having to cancel all routine blood tests.
 Only patients that need urgent blood tests will be invited to the surgery.
 We will book you an appointment for an urgent blood test if it is needed.

-The hospital has cancelled by scan / appointment.
+The hospital has cancelled my scan / appointment.
 What can I do?

 All the local hospitals are cancelling routine investigations and appointments.
 You may find you are offered an appointment by phone instead.
 If your investigation or appointment has been cancelled then all you can do is wait.
 The hospital will re-book the appointment when the current situation changes.
 If you do not hear anything from the hospital at that point then chase them up.
 The hospital will be able to help you re-book your appointment not us.
 In the meantime if there is anything you feel we can do while you wait then please do give the surgery a call.

 All of this is making me feel really worried / anxious / stressed.
-Is there anything I can do to help myself feel better?
+What can I do to feel better?